 - MF: No autofocus is used, and you focus manually using the focus ring on the lens.

-You can see a focus indicator on screen or EVF.
-When it is lit, the subject is in Focus and focus is locked.
+You can see a focus indicator on-screen or EVF.
+When it is lit, the subject is in focus and the focus is locked.

 Another important fact is that in Movie mode, only Continuous AF and MF are available.

 The Sony A6100 has a dual-phase/contrast on-sensor autofocus system This makes it one of the fastest and most reliable AF systems in the world.
 You might think it is best to leave it on the wide factory setting (as this uses all AF points), but for certain scenes, it is often better to use a zone or flexible spot to get it to focus on what you want.